Coopernook Op Shop honoured!

 Congratulations and applause warmly seconded!
 Well done, Elaine and the team!

-Thanks to the wonderful folk at Orange Sky - who can also be found at Manning Uniting Church (outside the Red Dove Cafe) every Friday morning from 10.00am to 12 noon.
+The Orange Sky Laundry now has a permanent 'pod' situated at Manning Uniting Church (outside the Red Dove Cafe), offering FREE laundry facilities every Friday morning from 10.00am to 12 noon.

 A beautiful gift from Black Head